 If an object from another vehicle falls on your car and causes damage or injury, you need to be sure to get all the details you can about that vehicle.
 Hopefully the driver will not leave the scene.
 However, if they do leave, try to get the license plate number any other helpful descriptive information.
 Get contact information from anyone who was on the scene and witnessed the event.
 Call your insurance company and then call an attorney.

-An Illinois attorney may be able to assist you in conducting a full investigation and working with insurance companies to see you get your due compensation for any damage or pain and suffering you incur from the accident.
+A Chicago car accident attorney may be able to assist you in conducting a full investigation and working with insurance companies to see you get your due compensation for any damage or pain and suffering you incur from the accident.

 Source: telgram.com, “Poorly secured cargo, road debris add to driving hazards,” Susan Spencer, June 30, 2014